navahc09/Text-to-SQL-Flask-API/README.md

 ![Flask](https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white)
 ![Hugging Face](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-blue)

 This project is a functional prototype that converts natural language questions into SQL queries.
 It uses a pre-trained model from Hugging Face and exposes the functionality through a minimal REST API built with Flask.
-This was developed as a practical assignment for an AI Engineering Internship role.

 ## Features
 * **Natural Language to SQL**: Translates plain English questions into executable SQL queries.